 - To provide a Commercial Off The Shelf (COTS) product offering for all of the elements "above HF Modem" necessary to support a BRASS system.

-- To support modern technologies to provide BRASS functionality and enable migration from Legacy BRASS to use newer technologies and follow modern standards for organizational messaging.
+- To support modern technologies to provide BRASS functionality and enable migration from BRASS to use newer technologies and follow modern standards for organizational messaging.

 - To be fully aligned to emerging new NATO (in particular BRE1TA (BRASS Enhancements 1 Technical Architecture) and related standards for military messaging.

 This white paper is focused on describing Isode's BRASS solution.
 Alignment and migration to newer technologies and support of new services is covered in Isode's white paper HF Vision, Road Map & Products.

 The Isode product set contains a number of core components which are an essential part of the Isode BRASS solution, but are not specific to BRASS.
 Isode's messaging servers, and in particular the M-Switch product, are central to Isode's BRASS offering.
 These servers enable message switching, message storage, authorization, audit and tracking.
 There are three basic families of protocol supported, with conversion between them:

 - ACP 127 is the central application for BRASS.
 Support includes operation over STANAG 5066.

 - STANAG 4406 is the NATO standardized successor to ACP127, fully supported by the Isode server set.
 This includes ACP 142 multicast operation over STANAG 5066.

 - SMTP with Military Extensions.
 Isode has argued that SMTP is the best direction for future military messaging, and has worked to help standardize necessary elements.
 M-Switch can support ACP127/STANAG 4406 services using SMTP, including operation over ACP142 and STANAG 5066 following the MULE specification of RFC 8494.